Oatmeal makes a comeback

 Oatmeal gets FDA approval

 Overall, this wonder food reduces cholesterol, lowers blood pressure, and reduces the risk of heart problems.
-Study after study has shown this to be true.
+Study after study has shown that among other things oatmeal is good for lowering blood pressure.

 How oatmeal works to lower blood pressure

-There are a number of things in oats that contribute to your cardio-vascular health but it is thought that the water soluble fiber beta-gluten provides the most benefits.
+There are a number of things in oats that contribute to your cardiovascular health but it is thought that the water soluble fibre beta-gluten provides the most benefits.
 This gel slows down rates of digestion of other foods and helps keep your blood sugars down as well as keeping your insulin levels normal – resulting in lower blood pressure.

 Eat oatmeal every day!